-[NOTE: This portion of the session could be conducted as a working lunch with the data presentation happening as participants are eating.]
+[NOTE: This portion of the session could be conducted as a working lunch/dinner with the data presentation happening as participants are eating.]

-The SET Coach will provide a brief overview of the Regional Data SnapShot.
-Ask participants to be considering new strengths or challenges that the Data SnapShot presents which have not previously been identified in Rounds 1 and 2.
+The SET Coach will provide a brief overview of the Regional Data SnapShot: Civic Forum.
+Ask participants to consider new strengths or challenges that the Data Snapshot presents which have not previously been identified in Round 1.
 Encourage them to jot their thoughts onto the worksheet provided as the presentation takes place.
 [Slide 11]

-NOTE: PLEASE PROVIDE COPIES OF THE REGIONAL SNAPSHOT - INCLUDING ONLY THE FOLLOWING SECTIONS: OVERVIEW, DEMOGRAPHY, HUMAN CAPITAL, AND LABOR FORCE.
+NOTE: PLEASE PROVIDE COPIES OF THE REGIONAL SNAPSHOT: CIVIC FORUM.
 AT THE END OF THE BRIEF PRESENTATION, PARTICIPANTS AT EACH TABLE WILL BE INVITED TO STUDY THE DATA IN GREATER DEPTH, USING THE QUESTIONS OUTLINED IN ROUND 3.

-[Data slides should be slides 12-23 once inserted.]
+[Data slides should be slides 12-25 once inserted.]

-ROUND 3: EXAMINING KEY DATA ON YOUR REGION [SLIDE 24]
+ROUND 3: EXAMINING KEY DATA ON YOUR REGION [SLIDE 26]

 Once the data presentation is complete, draw the attention of the participants to the questions they will be discussing.
-Ask them to consider the two questions below across the three major sections of the Data SnapShot: Demography, Human Capital, and Labor Force.
+Ask them to consider the two questions below across the three major sections of the Regional Data SnapShot: Demography, Human Capital, and Labor Force.